-My academic translation work includes journal articles for the Institut Français de la Mode (fashion & feminism, fashion & diversity…), and abstracts, journal articles and conference texts for France’s Institut National de l’Histoire de l’Art (INHA).
+My academic translations include articles for a contributed volume published by the Institut Français de la Mode (fashion & feminism, fashion & diversity…), and abstracts, journal articles and conference texts for France’s Institut National de l’Histoire de l’Art (INHA).
 Also:

 - Denis Ribouillault, ‘Regurgitating Nature: On a celebrated anecdote by Karel van Mander about Pieter Bruegel the Elder’, Journal of Historians of Netherlandish Art, January 2016.

-- Patrick Chamoiseau, a critical study and select anthology, by Samia Khassab-Charfi, Institut Français/Gallimard, 2012.
+- Patrick Chamoiseau, a critical study by Samia Khassab-Charfi, Institut Français/Gallimard, 2012.
 The study features an anthology of Chamoiseau’s writing, including my own translations of extracts from works hitherto unpublished in English.